 Female Distal Urethral Cancer

 If the malignancy is at or just within the meatus and superficial parameters (stage 0/Tis, Ta), open excision or electroresection and fulguration may be possible.
-Tumor destruction using Nd:YAG or CO2 laser vaporization-coagulation represents an alternative option.
-For large lesions and more invasive lesions (stage A and stage B, T1 and T2, respectively), brachytherapy or a combination of brachytherapy and external-beam radiation therapy are alternatives to surgical resection of the distal third of the urethra.
+Tumor destruction using neodymium:yttrium-aluminum-garnet (Nd:YAG) or CO2 laser vaporization-coagulation represents an alternative option.
+For large lesions (T1) and more invasive lesions (T2), brachytherapy or a combination of brachytherapy and external-beam radiation therapy (EBRT) are alternatives to surgical resection of the distal third of the urethra.
 Patients with T3 distal urethral lesions, or lesions that recur after treatment with local excision or radiation therapy, require anterior exenteration and urinary diversion.

-If inguinal nodes are palpable, frozen section confirmation of tumor should be obtained.
-If positive for malignancy, ipsilateral node dissection is indicated.
-If no inguinal adenopathy exists, node dissection is not generally performed, and the nodes are followed clinically.
+If inguinal lymph nodes are palpable, frozen section confirmation of a tumor should be obtained.
+If positive for malignancy, ipsilateral lymph node dissection is indicated.
+If no inguinal adenopathy exists, lymph node dissection is not generally performed, and the nodes are monitored clinically.

 Standard treatment options:

 The level of evidence for these treatment options is 3iiiDiv.